 RFC5011 probes.
-The probes are several times per month, thus

-the machine must be online frequently.
+The probes are several times per month, thus the machine must be online frequently.
 The initial file can be one with contents as described in trust-anchor-file.
-The file is written to when the anchor is updated, so the unbound user must have write permission.

-trusted-keys-file: <filename> File with trusted keys for validation.
-Specify more than one file with several entries, one file per entry.
-Like trust-anchor-file but has a different file format.
-Format is BIND-9 style format, the trusted-keys { name flag proto algo "key"; }; clauses are read.
+The file is written to when the anchor is updated, so the unbound user trust-anchor: <"Resource Record"> A DS or DNSKEY RR for a key to use for validation.
+Multiple entries can be given to specify multiple trusted keys, in trusted-keys-file: <filename> File with trusted keys for validation.
+Specify more than one file with entries, several one file per entry.
+Like trust-anchor-file but has a different file format. is BIND-9 style format, the trusted-keys { name flag proto algo "key"; }; clauses are read.
 It is possible to use wildcards with this statement, the wildcard is expanded on start and on reload.